Get Rid of Mealybugs on Indoor Plants

 Controlling these strange bugs is difficult.
 The cottony wax coverings on the insects and egg sacs protect them from sprays.

-To get rid of root-feeding mealybugs, wash the pests and soil from the roots with tepid water.
+To get rid of root-feeding mealybugs, wash the insects and soil from the roots with room-temperature water.
 Cut away any damaged roots, then repot the plant in fresh potting mix.

 You may want to try a systemic insecticide.
 This is placed in the soil and taken up by the plant, which puts a toxin into the entire plant system.
 Insects that feed on treated plants are poisoned when they suck the plant's juices.
 Systemic insecticide helps to control other sucking insects, too.
 Many newer products are based on the active ingredient imidacloprid, which is less toxic to people and pets than older insecticides.
 Read the label carefully and follow the manufacturer's directions for use.